Quadraspidiotus perniciosus

 Management-biological control

 Several parasitoids attack this scale.
-In fruit orchards, these parasitoids have not kept the San Jose scale population in check.
+In fruit orchards, these parasitoids have not kept San Jose scale populations in check.
 In home orchards, where pesticides are used sparingly, the parasitoid has been more effective.

 Management-chemical control